 Q: What hours do VAs work?

-A: Your virtual assistant will work 8 AM to 5 PM in your time zone.
-We currently support all US and UK time zones.
+A: Your virtual assistant will work 8 AM to 5 PM Monday through Friday in your time zone.
+We currently support US and UK time zones.
 You can choose to receive support in whichever one is most convenient for your work hours.

 Q: How much work can I offload to my VA?